vahidzee/lightning-toolbox/README.md

-# Lightning Utils: A set of useful utilities for the PyTorch Lightning Framework
+# Lightning Toolbox: A set of useful tools for the PyTorch Lightning Framework

 ## Installation